Skip to content

 print(chunk.choices[0].delta.content, end="", flush=True)

-Inspecting pruning results
+Inspecting optimization results

 Every response includes headers showing what Orqen did.
 Access them via the raw response: